mooseyscountrygarden.com » NZ Native Plants « McgTV Garden Television | New Zealand Journeys »

 Flax (Phormium) Yellow WaveFlax (Phormium) Yellow Wave...

-Yellow Wave is one of the cheeriest new Zealand flax (Phormium) hybrids.
+Yellow Wave is one of the cheeriest New Zealand flax (Phormium) hybrids.
 It is reasonably large and bulky, and has a weeping form.
-In this close-up it looks more like a Green Wave - the leaves are much more yellow in summer.
+In some photographs it looks more like a Green Wave - the leaves are much more yellow in summer.

 Hebe GeometryHebe Geometry...